Philippe-Cholet/rusty-aoc/README.md

 - **serde_json:** handle JSON

 but I might need "regex", "num" at some point, eventually others.

-I'm thinking about "rustc-hash" (fast non-cryptographic hash) but I can't call `with_capacity` on it like with `HashMap<K, V, RandomState>` yet.
-But some codes are twice faster with this.

 I also thought about "smallvec" and "rayon" but it does not seem to really fasten my code.